 Once you’re comfortable with the veracity of the data, the processes, and the compliance with any governing regulation, it’s all about moving data within and between systems in order to optimize analysis.
 Making sure data moves or copies the way you need it to hinges on things like schema and replication, which can be tricky in transfers between systems.
 Matching up the data that’s coming from one system to what’s allowed and interpreted by another system can be an exercise in futility depending on a data source’s supported integrations.

 This is where Panoply really shines.
-Because the Panoply smart data warehouse architecture is designed to accept any type of schema, it facilitates data transfers between data sources without mismatches.
+Because the Panoply data warehouse architecture is designed to accept any type of schema, it facilitates data transfers between data sources without mismatches.
 Because it’s cloud-based, it also allows replication of large data sets without tying up valuable server room or RAM.
-Flexibility of schema and replication, when paired with Panoply’s 100+ integrations, makes it easy to mix, match, pair, and unpair data sets from multiple sources.
+Flexibility of schema and replication, when paired with Panoply’s built-in integrations, makes it easy to mix, match, pair, and unpair data sets from multiple sources.

 Managing data is a never-ending job - as new data is created, it will require vetting for usability; as regulations change, processes will be require amendment to maintain compliance.
 But one thing is constant - Panoply helps through it all.

 - Understand where you're getting your information from

 - Do you know what programs, applications, etc your data is flowing into your database from?
 If it's data from someone else in your org, don't blindly rely on others - ask for a clear view of the process they went through to get data

 - Challenge in getting to a single source of truth when you're only looking through one lens

 - Know the regulations your collection efforts might fall under